tml1024/FluffyDisplay/README.md

 as a non-sandboxed app that works in a much more automated fashion.
 But end-users should then be aware that such an app could potentially be a very large security risk.
-The FluffyDisplay.app released here (inside the .zip archive(s) is be digitally signed, securely timestamped, notarized, and runs sandboxed.
+The FluffyDisplay.app released here (inside the .zip archive(s) is digitally signed, securely timestamped, notarized, and runs sandboxed.

 Will this work on macOS 11?
 ---------------------------